Museum

 The Gratiot County Area Historical Museum at 129 W Center St. in Ithaca was established in 1987.
 Located in a substantial red brick Victorian house built in 1881, the museum building is on the State Register of Historic Places.
 The main building is a large two story red brick house built in 1881 and a wooden barn which served as a carriage and horse stable during the last part of the 1800s and early 1900s.
 A fine collection of furniture reflecting styles of the 19th and 20th centuries has been donated by the public.

 The museum house collections include artifacts largely from the 1850s through the 1950s.
 Furniture, ceramics, glass, china, kitchen ware, clothing, needlework, photographs and postcards which reflect the life of the early settlers are displayed as time and space permit.
-We also have a collection of antique quilts that will be highlighted with the reopening in May 2013.
+A collection of antique quilts were highlighted in 2013.

 There is no admission fee to visit the museum but donations are very welcome as they are needed for the continued support of the museum.